Oak Valley is one of the local hills for Wonju, the largest city in the province of Gangwon-do (the other hill near Wonju being Welli Hilli Park).

 Oak Valley: ticketing

 Oak Valley’s slopes are open from 8:30am to 4am and it follows the standard ticketing model in Korea, with the operating hours split into day & night by a 90-minute snow grooming break at 5pm; the daytime hours are subdivided into Morning and Afternoon, the nighttime hours are divided into Night and Late Night.
 You can get tickets for any one of those individual slots (of 4.5 to 5.5 hours each), plus various combinations of the above.
-You can check the prices here, also here’s a photo of their 2016/17 rates:
+You can check the latest prices here, also here’s a photo of their 2019 rates:

 Oak Valley: accommodation